Catch up with the latest news at LRZ with articles, press releases, and other fun updates

 written and created by Zoo Staff.

-The Lee Richardson Zoo will be re-opening June 22nd with daily summer hours from 8AM to 7PM with the drive through closing at 6PM.
+The Lee Richardson Zoo is currently open daily from 8AM to 7PM with the drive through closing at 6PM.

 The Finnup Center for Conservation Education will be open Monday through Friday from 8AM to 5PM.